Webinar (Wednesday, February 4): How to Automate and Modernize Your 2026 Commissions

 Nowadays, many companies sell POCs (Proof Of Concept), particularly to key accounts, to ensure that the product and/or service meets their expectations and needs.

-By introducing a commission recovery clause on POCs, the company encourages its sales reps to finalize their sales in order to collect the full amount of the contracts.
+By introducing a commission clawback provision on POCs, the company encourages its sales reps to finalize their sales in order to collect the full amount of the contracts.

 3. The disadvantages of clawback

 As we have just seen, the main purpose of clawback is to help the company achieve sustainable growth.
-However, commission clawback also has negative consequences.
+However, commission clawbacks also have negative consequences.

 Lack of visibility and transparency

 The principle of clawback can have a considerable impact on the minds of sales reps.
-They can be stubborn about the consequences of their pay, forcing them to keep their own accounts to make sure they get paid the right amount at the right time.
-An action that distracts them from their core business.
+They can be concerned about the consequences on their pay, forcing them to keep their own accounts to make sure they are being paid fairly.

 What's more, depending on the company, the way clawback works can be more or less complex and opaque.

-It is therefore essential for companies to provide total transparency on the principle of commission recoupment and its progress.
+It is therefore essential for companies to provide total transparency on the principle of commission clawback and its progress.
 Otherwise, companies run the risk of turnover.

 🛠 Tool